-After winning the election in the end of 2015, polish right-wing party “Prawo i Sprawiedliwość” is implementing a number of changes to Polish universities from 2017.
+After winning the election at the end of 2015, polish right-wing party “Prawo i Sprawiedliwość” is implementing a number of changes to Polish universities from 2017.
 The Minister of Higher Education, Jarosław Gowin, opted to create an elite education system.
-Although there will be less students, they will receive an exceptional standard of education and be able to access more grants than what were available in 2016.
+Although there will be fewer students, they will receive an exceptional standard of education and be able to access more grants than were available in 2016.

 1. Less students